Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 - Subagents in a hub-and-spoke architecture have isolated context by design; there is no automatic context inheritance, so complete findings must be explicitly passed in prompts

-- Sharing context between agents creates a security vulnerability that exposes sensitive data
+- Sharing context between agents creates a security exposure that leaks sensitive data across subagent boundaries and violates least-privilege isolation expected of specialized worker tasks

 Your customer support agent handles refund requests.
 Company policy requires that refunds over $500 must always be escalated to a human reviewer.
 A developer implements this rule as a strongly worded instruction in the system prompt: 'You MUST ALWAYS escalate refunds over $500 to a human reviewer.
 Never process these directly.'
 What is the BEST assessment of this implementation?